nepi-engine/nepi_rootfs_tools/README.md

     * If a proper Main Rootfs A/B media is installed with NEPI images deployed to the appropriate partitions, the system will boot to the *ACTIVE* rootfs.

 ## Installing the Main A/B Rootfs from Complete Image ##
-The A/B rootfs partition media specified in *nepi_rootfs_ab_custom_env.sh* must be loaded with valid NEPI images (at the very least the *ACTIVE* partition must contain a valid image, but **it is strongly suggested that both partitions contain valid NEPI iomages, even if the initial images are identical**.
+The A/B rootfs partition media specified in *nepi_rootfs_ab_custom_env.sh* must be loaded with valid NEPI images (at the very least the *ACTIVE* partition must contain a valid image, but **it is strongly suggested that both partitions contain valid NEPI images, even if the initial images are identical**.

 The first step with fresh media is to prepare the partitions.
 This can be done at the command-line (using *parted*, *fdisk*, etc.) or from within a graphical environment (using *gparted*, *disks*, etc.) and can be performed from a host development system (with appropriate interface for the media type) or from the NEPI device's INIT Rootfs.
 The actual steps to partition your (media) are outside the scope of this document, but do note the following guidelines:
 * EXT4 is the *strongly* preferred filesystem type for each partitions